-HABITAT: travels throughout Japan, appearing on auspicious nights each month
+Habitat: travels throughout Japan, appearing on inauspicious nights each month

-LEGENDS: According to the Shūgaishō, a medieval Japanese encyclopedia, the only way to keep safe from the night parade should it come by your home is to stay inside on the specific nights associated with the Chinese zodiac on which the night parade is said to be held.
+Legends: According to the Shūgaishō—a medieval Japanese encyclopedia—the only way to keep safe from the night parade should it come by your home is to stay inside on the specific nights associated with the Chinese zodiac on which the night parade is said to be held.
 Those who hear the pandemonium parade pass by their homes should chant this magic spell:

 KA-TA-SHI-HA-YA, E-KA-SE-NI-KU-RI-NI, TA-ME-RU-SA-KE,